-Program of test.-This test is designed for pocket watches of high grade, generally designated as five-position adjusted railroad watches, and is somewhat less exacting than the class A test, but more exacting than the class B test.
+Program of test.-This test is designed for pocket watches of high grade, generally designated as 5-position adjusted railroad watches, and is somewhat less exacting than the class A test, but more exacting than the class B test.
 In general, it is more satisfactory than the class B test and has largely superseded that test.
-The test consists in determining the daily rates in a series of eight periods, occupying a total time of 19 days.
+The test consists of determining the daily rates in a series of 8 periods, occupying a total time of 19 days.
 The positions and approximate temperatures are as indicated below.
 The watch is wound and read once each day during the test.

+Period Duration Position Temperature

+2 days Vertical, pendant-up 20° C. (68° F.).

+- do Vertical, pendant-right Do.

-Period Duration Position Temperature 3 4 do do Vertical, pendant-right Vertical, pendant-left Horizontal, dial-down Do.
+do Vertical, pendant-left Horizontal, dial-down Do.
 Do.

+do Horizontal, dial-up Lo.

+(Intermediate day)

+do Horizontal, dial-up (Intermediate day) 5° C, (41° F.).

+do Horizontal, dial-up 35 °C. (95° F.).

-Do.
-6 do Horizontal, dial-up(Intermediate day) Horizontal, dial-up(Intermediate day) 5° C (41° F).
-Horizontal, dial-up(Intermediate day) Vertical, pendant-up 35° C (95° F).
-20° C (68° F).
+do (Intermediate day) Vertical, pendant-up 20° C. (68° F.).

-No. Criteria Tolerance allowed 1 2 3 4 5 Maximum difference in daily rate for any two positions Difference in daily rate between dial-down and dial-up positions Maximum difference in daily rates for any two temperatures Recovery of rate Regulation
+No. Criteria Tolerance allowed 1 2 8 4 5 Maximum difference in daily rate for any two positions.
+Difference in daily rate between dial-down and dial-up positions.
+Maximum difference in daily rates for any two temperatures.
+Recovery of rate.
+Regulation.
+Seconds 12.0 5.0 8.0 4.0 7.0